lepsta/docs/docs/pages/setup.md

         See the troubleshooting instructions on  <a href="https://docs.microsoft.com/en-us/windows/wsl/install-win10https://docs.microsoft.com/en-us/windows/wsl/install-win10" target="_blank"> Microsoft Docs. </a>

-    Once you are done Installing Linux distros, Launch the linux distros that you installed eg. Ubuntu or Mint.
+    Once you have installed the Linux distro eg. Ubuntu or Mint, launch it.

     ![Launch the Linux distros](/assets/images/launch.png)

-    - Create a username for the Linux distro and press Enter.
+    - Create a username for the Linux and press Enter.
-    - Specify a password for the distro and press Enter.
+    - Specify a password and press Enter.

     ![Create a username and password](/assets/images/linux.PNG)

+    ## Setup Uju in your Linux distro

     You can install Uju by running one of these commands on your terminal.
         ```